fullstorydev/fullstory-node-sdk/CONTRIBUTING.md

 - Set up the project locally following the instructions in [README](https://github.com/fullstorydev/fullstory-node-sdk/blob/main/README.md).

 - Create and commit your changes to your feature branch.
+See testing section for running tests locally.

 - Once you are happy with your changes, [open a PR from your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).